genneko/website-source/content/playing-with-bsd/networking/learning-stp.md

 sudo ./bridge.sh connect bridge0 bridge1
 ```

 This command added a new link epair5 between bridge0 and bridge1.
-Now bridge1 has two ports with the least root pathcost, epair0b and epair5b.
+Now bridge1 has two ports with the same least root pathcost, epair0b and epair5b.
 This time, both ports also has the same neighbor, bridge0.

-If a bridge has multiple ports with the least root pathcost and the same neighbor, it choose a port whose neighbor port has the lowest port id.
+If a bridge has multiple ports with the same least root pathcost and the same neighbor, it choose a port whose neighbor port has the lowest port id.
 A port id is comprised of a port priority and a port index (number).
 As with the bridge id, port priority can be user-configurable while port index is determined by the system.
 Recommended default value of the port priority is 128.
 On the visualization app, port ids are shown like 128.7 where 128 is a priority and 7 is a port index.

-In this example, epair0b's neighbor epair0a's port id is 128.7 and epair5b's neighbor epair5a's port id is 128.12.
+In this example, epair0b's neighbor epair0a's port id is 128.7 and epair5b's neighbor epair5a's port id is 128.18.
 Therefore, bridge1 continued to use epair0b as the root bridge even after epair5a was added as a parallel link to bridge0.

 ![Root Port Selection with multiple equal-cost links 2](/images/learning-stp/rstp-4b-r0a.jpg)